ekmartinez/Linux_Notes/Development/vim/README.md

 **Commenting Block of Code**

-Move to first line of the block of code that you want to comment, the go into Visual Block mode (CTRL+V) using navigations key to highlight the block to be commented, now use Shift to go into Insert mode (SHIFT + I), go back to the first line and inser the comment charachter "#", press ESC.
+Move to first line of the block of code that you want to comment, then go into Visual Block mode (CTRL+V), use navigations key to highlight the block to be commented, now use Shift to go into Insert mode (SHIFT + I), insert the comment character "#", press ESC.

 Key representation: `CTRL + V > j | k > SHIFT + I > "#" > ESC`